davidhunter22/GlobalCrossDLLTemplateStaticOnMSVC/README.md

 There are a number of possible work around suggested for this in various posts these fall primarily into two camps

 ### Use explicit template instantiation
-In your Foo header you can create an explicit template instantiation for a given type, so
+In your Counter header you can create an explicit template instantiation for a given type, so
-    template Foo<int>;  // Explicit instantiation of Foo for an int You may then need to mess around with __declspec(dllexport) and __declspec(dllimport) but the idea is to get other DLLs to use this instantiation.
+    template Counter<int>;  // Explicit instantiation of Counter for an int You may then need to mess around with __declspec(dllexport) and __declspec(dllimport) but the idea is to get other DLLs to use this instantiation.
 It would be nice to have an example of this work around but this is not it.
-The big problem in many cases is that the writer of Foo does not know in most cases what types Foo is going to be instantiated with.
+The big problem in many cases is that the writer of Counter does not know in most cases what types Counter is going to be instantiated with.
-Even worse even if they did they would need to include the header file for each of those type into Foo.h.
-This means a possibly low level type like Foo would be using higher level types.
+Even worse even if they did they would need to include the header file for each of those type into Counter.h.
+This means a possibly low level type like Counter would be using higher level types.
 This will almost certainly cause mutual recursion in both header include and DLL references.
 Maybe there is a way to use an approach like this

 ### Use a type lookup map with a type erased value representing the global instance